delboyy/Sacred-site/docs/WEBHOOK_ATTRIBUTION_SETUP.md

 This guide explains how to set up server-side purchase attribution using Lemon Squeezy webhooks, GA4 Measurement Protocol, and Meta Conversions API.

+> **Note:** Gumroad is the active storefront.
+The Lemon Squeezy webhook remains available as a legacy integration for teams who still rely on that provider.

 ## Overview

 The serverless function at `/api/webhooks/lemon-squeezy` receives Lemon Squeezy purchase webhooks and automatically sends server-side Purchase events to both Google Analytics 4 and Meta (Facebook) Pixel.